 City Data

-To identify the location of an Louisiana phone number, you need to understand the North American Numbering Plan (NANP) structure that all Alabama numbers follow: +1 NPA NXX XXXX.
+To identify the location of an Louisiana phone number, you need to understand the North American Numbering Plan (NANP) structure that all Louisiana numbers follow: +1 NPA NXX XXXX.

 The area code (NPA) is your key to determining location.
 By matching the three-digit area code to Louisiana's regional assignments, you can identify which part of the state the phone number originates from.
 Each area code corresponds to specific cities and counties throughout Louisiana, making it possible to narrow down the caller's general location.